 Current Site Status

-The second Five-Year Review Report (2007) found that the remedy has been constructed in accordance with the requirements of the ROD and is functioning as designed.
+The second Five-Year Review Report (2012) found that the remedy has been constructed in accordance with the requirements of the ROD and is functioning as designed.
 The immediate threats have been addressed though capping the landfill and collecting and properly disposing of the leachate.
-Since the Remedial Actions at both Operable Units are protective, the Site is protective of human health and the environment.
 Long-term protectiveness of the remedy will be maintained by continuing to perform operation and maintenance of the landfill cap and leachate collection system; monitoring the groundwater and ambient air; and enforcing the institutional controls.

 The Moyer's Landfill is a 65 acre inactive privately owned landfill located on Moyer Road, Collegeville, Lower Providence Township in Montgomery County, Pennsylvania.
 The landfill is bounded on the north and west by Evansburg State Park, to the east by a new housing development (Valley High Estates) and to the south by the new housing development and land.
 The landfill was closed in April 1981 after operating for nearly 40 years.